WPSemantix/Timbr-GenAI/LangChain/README.md

 ### LLM Configuration Parameters

-- **LLM_TYPE**: The type of LLM provider (One of langchain_timbr LlmTypes enum: 'openai-chat', 'anthropic-chat', 'chat-google-generative-ai', 'azure-openai-chat', 'snowflake-cortex', 'chat-databricks', 'chat-vertexai')
+- **LLM_TYPE**: The type of LLM provider (One of langchain_timbr LlmTypes enum: 'openai-chat', 'anthropic-chat', 'chat-google-generative-ai', 'azure-openai-chat', 'snowflake-cortex', 'chat-databricks', 'chat-vertexai', 'amazon_bedrock_converse_chat')
 - **LLM_API_KEY**: The API key for authenticating with the LLM provider
 - **LLM_MODEL**: The model name or deployment to use
 - **LLM_TEMPERATURE**: Temperature setting for the LLM